Also known as: Chronic atrophic pyelonephritis, Vesicoureteric reflux, Nephropathy - reflux or Ureteral reflux

 - Urine culture

-- Antibiotics taken every day to prevent infections
+- Antibiotics taken every day to prevent urinary tract infections

 - Repeated urine cultures